TIPS AND TROUBLESHOOTING

 - pH and Total Alkalinity are two of the most important pool parameters.
 Check them weekly and add acid and buffer as required.
 A pH BOSS takes the time and guesswork out of pH, by measuring and controlling pH constantly whenever your pool pump is running.

-The red light flashes when water conductivity is low or anodes are worn from use.
+The red light flashes when water conductivity is low or eco oxidizer cell is worn from use.
 Conductivity can be low due to:

 - Recent rains or